nayeonshin/nayeonshin.github.io/_posts/2021-05-22-reflections-on-stanford-code-in-place-2021.md

 # Summary

 No summary.
-My experience with this program is too good to be summarized with a few words, so please read this post till the end. 😉 This is probably going to be a long post.
+My experience with this program is too good to be summarized with a few words, so please read this post till the end. 😉 This is probably going to be a pretty long post.
 I'm going to write down as many things as possible, from how I got into the program and what I think about the program.
 At the end, I've included my honest thoughts and feelings about my experience.
 Spoiler: Being a Section Leader was really, really difficult or me.

 # What's Stanford Code in Place?